Clinical Core Facilities

 Interested in working with Biomarkers Core and Biospecimen Repository?
 Please send inquiries and questions to .

-Our Informatics Core offers a variety of resources and data support services to our clinical trials, translational research, operational research initiatives, and collaborative studies.
+Our Informatics Core offers a variety of resources and data support services to our clinical trials, translational research, operational research, and collaborative studies.
 These resources and services accommodate all stages of a study’s life cycle and a broad range of data types.

 The Informatics Core manages various platforms for data collection, capture, secure sharing, storage, and analytics.
 These platforms include: